groonga/groonga/doc/source/reference/commands/column_list.rst

   ``SOURCES``

-      An array of the source column names of the index.
-If the index column is multiple column index, the array has two or more source column names.
+      An array of the source column names of the index column or the generated column.

+      If the index column is a multiple column index, the array has two or more source column names.

-      It is always an empty array for ``COLUMN_SCALAR`` and ``COLUMN_VECTOR``.
+  ``GENERATOR``

+      .. versionadded:: 14.1.0

+      The generator in :doc:`../grn_expr/script_syntax`.

+      This is not an empty string only when the column is a :ref:`generated column<column-create-generated-column>`.
+This is
+      an empty string otherwise.

 See also
 --------